jlafaye/xt_pktstat/README.md

 * kernel: loadable kernel module, accounting code
 * iptables: userland shared library to manage accounting rules

 Internally, xt_pkstat uses a FIFO filled in a netfilter hook and emptied when reading pseudo-file in /proc.
 It is up to the user program to ensure that the pseudo-file is regulary read to prevent statistics from accumulating in the FIFO.
 In case of a full FIFO, network stack will not be able to push new statistics samples onto the FIFO.
-Consistency of the statistics will be kepts but accuracy will be lost.
+Consistency of the statistics will be kept but accuracy will be lost.

 Compilation of kernel module
 ----------------------------